alessio9008/Java-Enterprise-7-Glassfish-4-Java-Database-EJB-3-Signal-Project/README.md

 The system has been designed with a BPMN workflow and was deployed in a remote virtual machine (Amazon - AWS).
 The client through which the user communicate with the system in particular with the web services is built with a web page and one servlet.

-This project was developed by Alessio Oglialoro, Gregory Callea and Riccardo Nocita.
+This project was developed by Alessio Oglialoro, Gregory Callea and Riccardo Nocita